 Correspondence from the Hamilton Holt School will be sent to the student's official College '@rollins.edu' email account.
-Students are expected to check their email on a frequent and consistent basis in order to stay current with College-related communications.
+Students are expected to check their email on a frequent and consistent basis in order to stay current with College-related information.
+Communications sent to this account will be considered to have fulfilled any College obligation for notification.